davidparry/profile-octo-robot/IMPLEMENTATION_RESULT.md

 - Constructor injection used throughout for better testability
 - Comprehensive logging for debugging and monitoring
 - Ready for code review and deployment

+## Implementation Result

+### Status: ✅ SUCCESS

+The Widget REST API has been successfully implemented with all required components:
+- Complete CRUD operations
+- Comprehensive test coverage (19 test cases)
+- Full adherence to best_practices.md
+- All acceptance criteria met

+### Pull Request
+A Pull Request already exists for branch SCRUM-278-agent-impl.
+The implementation has been pushed and is ready for review.

+### Commits
+- 071952c: Fix SCRUM-278: Implement REST API endpoint for user profile widgets [AGENT-CREATED]
+- 35a6248: Initial IMPLEMENTATION_ATTEMPT.md [AGENT-CREATED]

+### Story Points: 5 points
+### Estimated Time Saved: 16-24 hours (2-3 days)
+### Actual Implementation Time: ~15 minutes

+### Ready for Review ✅